marcusbaer/webdev-presentations/SUSTAINABILITY_II.md

 - Tracking and advertising scripts (no user value but often large files) cause significant CPU usage, slow websites down and invade their privacy.
 Checkout https://webtest.app to measure impact.

 - Optimise images: Load images at the correct scale, compress image files without visible loss of quality.
-Use the most efficient file format for each image, such as WebP.
+Use the most efficient file format for each image, such as WebP or AVIF.
 All of this brings images to only a tenth of the original size.
 - Optimise fonts: Stick to modern web font file formats like WOFF and WOFF2, which use higher compression.
 Subset fonts to only include the characters needed.
 - Use Progressive Web App technology (PWA) to cache files on the users device + improve UX (more efficient user journeys)
 - Use Accelerated Mobile Pages (AMP): AMP can be a useful tool to strip out the fast and deliver a more lightweight and energy efficient version to mobile users.